 The development of more effective cancer treatments requires that new and innovative therapies be evaluated with cancer patients.
 Clinical trials are studies that evaluate the effectiveness of new drugs or treatment strategies.
 Future progress in the treatment of stage I-II thyroid cancer will result from the continued evaluation of new treatments in clinical trials.

 Patients may gain access to better treatments by participating in a clinical trial.
 Participation in a clinical trial also contributes to the cancer community’s understanding of optimal cancer care and may lead to better standard treatments.
 Patients who are interested in participating in a clinical trial should discuss the risks and benefits of clinical trials with their physician.
-Areas of active investigation aimed at improving the treatment of stage I-II thyroid cancer include the following:

 1 Hay ID, Grant CS, Bergstralh EJ, et al. Unilateral total lobectomy: is it sufficient surgical treatment for patients with AMES low-risk papillary thyroid carcinoma?
 Surgery.
 1998;124(6):958-64.